jarun/nnn/README.md

 #### From a package manager

-You can install `nnn` from the package manager of your OS.
-If the version available is dated please try an alternative installation method.
+Install `nnn` from your package manager.
+If the version available is dated try an alternative installation method.

-<details><summary>Packaging status from Repology</summary>
+<details><summary>Packaging status from Repology (expand)</summary>
 <p>
 <br>
 <a href="https://repology.org/metapackage/nnn/versions"><img src="https://repology.org/badge/vertical-allrepos/nnn.svg" alt="Packaging status"></a>